 The Transit Museum’s wheelchair accessible entrance is located on the corner of Schermerhorn and Court Streets, in Downtown Brooklyn.
 Once there please press the call button to the left of the gate.
 The Museum’s admissions coordinator will dispatch a staff member to operate the lift.
-For the best service, please email or call our Special Education and Access Coordinator at 718-694-1823 (Mon–Fri) a few days before your visit.
+For the best service, please email or call our Special Education and Access Manager at 718-694-1823 (Mon–Fri) a few days before your visit.

 - The lift has a total weight limit of 450 lbs and therefore cannot accommodate many motorized wheelchairs.

 - The lift is slow by nature and the Museum has two levels of exhibits.
 When planning your visit please factor in an additional 10 to 20 minutes to access both levels.